1 Bg 15-1972: The Yoga of the Supreme Person

 > is engaged in the devotional service of Krsna, then there

-> is no need for a spiritual process to
+> is no need for any other spiritual process for

-> understand the Supreme Absolute Truth.
+> understanding the Supreme Absolute Truth.
 He has already

-> come to the post because he is engaged in the devotional
+> come to the point, because he is engaged in the devotional

 > service of the Lord.
 He has ended all preliminary processes

-> of understanding; similarly, if anyone, after speculating
+> of understanding.
+But if anyone, after speculating

 > for hundreds of thousands of lives, does not come to the